capesjeffrey/todolisttest/Task 1.md

 # TASK 1: Front-end test plan

-This test plan is aimed at covering the application's current requirements.
+- This test plan is aimed at the QA Analyst performing the tests.
+- This document covers all test cases identified before and after having found bugs.

-The current requirements for this app are:
+## The current requirements for this app are:

 1. Application must be able to deploy in docker
 2. Multiple users should be able to view the shared public todo list (no live updates, only on refresh)